ni/nimi-python/docs/nidigital/class.rst

             :type timeout: float or datetime.timedelta

-            :rtype: { site: data, site: data, ... }
+            :rtype: { int: memoryview of array.array of unsigned int, int: memoryview of array.array of unsigned int, ... }
             :return:

-                    Dictionary where each key is the site number and the value is array.array of unsigned int
+                    Dictionary where each key is a site number and value is a collection of digital states representing capture waveform data